 Spirit Airlines Is Introducing New Seats

-Spirit Airlines has unveiling new, more comfortable seats that provide additional usable legroom.
+Spirit Airlines has unveiled new, more comfortable seats that provide additional usable legroom.
 Spirit Airlines will begin installing these seats in November 2019, and that will continue through 2020 on all new Spirit Airlines deliveries (so don’t expect all planes to have these seats overnight).

 Spirit Airlines’ New Economy Seats